Using Morpho

 print "Hello World"

-as output.
+which will display Hello World as output.
 More information about the

 morpho language is provided in the Reference section, especially